What is Inflation?

 Inflation vs. Deflation

-While we tend to hear about inflation regularly in financial media, instances of deflation are less common.
+While we hear about inflation regularly in financial media, instances of deflation are less common.
 This is a good thing.
-While it means the purchasing power of currency is on the rise, it also tends to signal falling value of assets.
+While it means the purchasing power of currency is on the rise.
+It also tends to signal the falling value of assets.
 Stronger purchasing power inherently devalues the asset you’re purchasing.
 Deflation usually signals some combination of falling monetary supply, reduced government spending, lackluster demand or conservative investment activities.
-Deflation very often correlates with economic downturn and depression.
+Deflation often correlates with economic downturn and depression.

 Higher Prices, Lower Purchasing Power

-While it might seem like a bad thing that the value of a dollar depreciates over time, it’s actually the signal of a healthy economy.
-Investment is the mechanism by which investors can sustain (and grow) the power of their accumulated wealth over time, in the face of inflation.
-Like the stock market, the price of goods will generally always go up over time—it’s the purpose of investments to rise at a faster rate.
-For the latest investing tips and trends, sign up for the Trade of the Day e-letter below.
-You can find expert stock picks and analysis in this daily newsletter for absolutely FREE!
+While it might seem like a bad thing that the value of a dollar depreciates over time, it’s actually a signal of a healthy economy.
+Investment is the mechanism by which people can sustain (and grow) the power of their accumulated wealth over time, despite inflation.
+Like the stock market, the price of goods will generally go up over time—it’s the purpose of investments to increase your wealth at a faster rate.

-Whether it’s demand-pull or general inflation caused by benchmarked goods, it’s important for investors to track it and its impact on returns.
-Inflationary rates change month-over-month, year-over-year, which is why factoring it into real rate of return is a savvy approach to investing.
+No matter what type of inflation occurs, it’s important for investors to track it and its impact on returns.
+Inflationary rates change month-over-month, year-over-year, which makes factoring it into the real rate of return `a savvy investing practice.